 Here it is!
 Our first ever listen-along audiobook challenge.

-Starting on Sunday 24 October, we’re inviting YA readers to listen to a section of the Zed and the Cormorants audiobook, every day for a week.
-Each day we will also release exclusive Zed-inspired creative activities – from word searches to author videos, book club questions to crafts.
+Starting on Sunday 24 October, we invited YA readers to listen to a section of the Zed and the Cormorants audiobook, every day for a week.
+Each day we release exclusive Zed-inspired creative activities – from word searches to author videos, book club questions to crafts.

 Bookmark this blog post and follow @ArachnePress on social media for extra content too.

 Day 1 – Sun 24 Oct: Listen to Chapters 1 – 4 (inclusive) of Zed and the Cormorants, then: